jacksonrakena/promul/README.md

 # Promul
-Using the [LibNetLib](https://github.com/RevenantX/LiteNetLib) reliable UDP library, Promul is a simple, lightweight, and easy-to-use relay server implementation for [Unity Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/).
+Promul is a simple, lightweight, and easy-to-use relay server and session management implementation for [Unity Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/).

-Promul serves as a free and open-source alternative to [Unity Relay](https://unity.com/products/relay).
-In the future, we would like to add automatic provisioning of Promul instances behind a REST API, including a secret join code mechanism, to bring Promul into feature parity with Unity Relay.
+Promul uses a heavily-modified version of the [LibNetLib](https://github.com/RevenantX/LiteNetLib) library for its internal networking, converting the library from a thread-based non-async model to a Task-based Asynchronous Programming (TAP)-based implementation.

+Promul is intended to be a free and open-source alternative to [Unity Relay](https://unity.com/products/relay).
+It supports join secret-based session management, with a REST API for creating and deleting sessions, and an admin UI for managing active sessions.

 ## Setup
-#### Relay server
+#### Relay server and API
 Clone this repository and build and run the program under [/Server](/Server).
-Promul will bind on port 4098.
+The relay server will bind on UDP port 4098 while the API server will bind on TCP port 3000.

+To create a new session, call `PUT /session/create`.
+The API will respond with the join code.

 #### Relay client (Transport)
 Install the transport by adding it in the Unity Package Manager by git URL: